It is important to my sense of macho self-image that you understand I was not a total nerd.

 The editions rolled off at what we would have called warp speed had we known the term.The building itself, all 13 stories, vibrated, the rumble penetrated to the outer world and made conversation difficult, and the sidewalk trembled in synch with the mammoths which told us of Russia's atomic blasts and Pat Nixon's respectable Republican cloth coat.

-Four stories up were the dreary offices of The Associated Press where I would one day work.
-One story higher were the larger and brighter Register and Tribune news rooms.
+Five stories up were the dreary offices of The Associated Press where I would one day work.
+One story lower were the larger and brighter Register and Tribune news rooms.
 A staff -- men and a few women of a different species from what we now call journalists -- was busy grinding out the routine news of the day while incidentally keeping politicians honest and earning far more than their share of Pulitzer prizes.
 It was a newspaper, an institution, a mighty force whose words were must-reading in the Middle West and damned near required all around the Reflecting Pool in Washington, D.C.
 Some one once called it "a grace and ornament to its profession."

 Have you ever noticed that time marches on, things change, and not only Winchester rifles?